 So I'm quite sorry that this is true.

-I mean, I'm reading the New York Times website, and the President has issued a statement, so I guess we know it's true.
+I mean, I'm reading the New York Times website, and the president has issued a statement, so I guess we know it's true.

-But I was told today, and I reported this on closing bell, uh, that that meeting was not on the calendar and was never put on the calendar.
+But I was told today, and I reported this on closing bell, that that meeting was not on the calendar and was never put on the calendar.

 I'm really sorry he's leaving.